The Trademarks Law Review: Taiwan

 - company names are governed by the Fair Trade Act and Company Act;

 - trade names or business names are governed by the Fair Trade Act and the Business Registration Act;

 - geographical indications can be protected by applying for registration for certification marks under the Trademark Act, and misleading geographical indications cannot be protected and the use of them may violate the Fair Trade Act; and

-- the legal owners of domain names can find protection under the Domain Name Dispute Resolution Rules governed by the Taiwan Network Information Center.
-According to the Rules, petitioners may file their written petitions at either the Science and Technology Law Institute or the Taipei Bar Association to request the transfer or cancellation of domain names.
+- the legal owners of domain names can find protection under the Domain Name Dispute Resolution Rules governed by the Taiwan Network Information Centre.
+According to the rules, petitioners may file their written petitions at either the Science and Technology Law Institute or the Taipei Bar Association to request the transfer or cancellation of domain names.
 In addition, legal owners of domain names can directly file a lawsuit at the IP Court or at the district courts.